HR/Crypter/readme.md

 [Crypter v3.0](https://github.com/HR/Crypter/releases/tag/v3.0.0) is a fully fledged crypto app that can decrypt and encrypt any arbitrary data.
 This version has been released and fully tested for macOS (OSX), Linux (for all distros via [AppImage](http://appimage.org/)) and Windows (32 & 64 bit).
-All internal modules are fully tested (90%+ coverage).
-Some end-to-end tests have been written (see test/ui/test.js) but end-to-end testing is still mostly a WIP.
+All core modules (modules that provide the core functionality) are fully tested (90%+ coverage).
+Some end-to-end tests have been written but end-to-end testing is still mostly a WIP.

 The next major release is [v3.1](https://github.com/HR/Crypter/milestones/v3.0) and any work for it is done on the "dev" branch.
 All features to be implemented